 Header

-Also called a running head, it should be present on every page, including the first page, with a half-inch margin from the top.
-It generally consists of your last name and the page number following it.
-Note that some instructors can ask you to omit one of those elements in the header.
-Please adhere to what you’ve been told to use.
+The MLA header, often called a running head, appears on every page, including the first page, with a half-inch margin at the top.
+It shows your last name followed by the page number.
+Some instructors may ask you to leave out one of these components, so check the prompt before you start writing.

 The first page details

-APA requires you to create a title page.
-When created for a school paper, it should include the following elements:
+This style requires a dedicated title page.
+When created for a school paper, the cover page should contain:

 - Title (centered, title-cased, and bolded)